 by Dr. Claro M. Cinco

-The Philippine Association of Optometrics which was organized in 1917 was inactive after a few years.
-In 1932, the Philippine Optometric Association came into existence and the pioneers of his association were Drs.
-Vicente Bernardo, Cipriano Lara, Manuel Sabater and Justo Gonzales.
-The officers elected were: Vicente Bernardo, president: Joaquin Del Alcazar, vice-president: Jose Casaje, secretary: Luis Casaje, treasurer: Antonio Sabater and Pedro Jose, directors.
+The Philippine Association of Optometric which was organized in 1917 was inactive after a few years.
+In 1932, the Philippine Optometric Association was established and the pioneers of this association were Dr. Vicente Bernardo, Dr. Cipriano Lara, Manuel Sabater, and Dr. Justo Gonzales.
+The officers elected were: Vicente Bernardo, president: Joaquin Del Alcazar, vice-president: José Casaje, secretary: Luis Casaje, treasurer: Antonio Sabater and Pedro Jose, directors.
 This association lived only for four years.

 In 1936, a new organization was formed known as the Optometric Association of the Philippines (OAP).
 Dr. Justo Gonzales was elected president.
 He was suceeded in 1937 by Dr. Gregorio G. Estrada, with Dr. Pablo Feliciano, secretary.
 After the second world war, the OAP was reorganized.
 At the first convention held in Manila in 1946, Dr. Antonio Sabater was elected president.
 In 1948, the OAP became a non-stock corporation with the following as incorporators: Drs.
 Antonio Sabater, Gregorio G. Estrada, Emanuel Mangunay, Filipinas Clemente, Roy A. Thorson, Joaquin del Alcazar, Manuel Sabater, Cipriano Lara, and Agapito Casaje.
 Dr. Estrada was elected president.